-- 4.89 National government guidance states that local authorities should plan for a mix of housing based on current and future demographic trends and needs of the different groups in society.
+6.103 National government guidance states that local authorities should plan for a mix of housing based on current and future demographic trends and needs of the different groups in society.
 Some people, such as the elderly or disabled, may need specialist housing provision, which is specially designed for their needs.
 Specialist provision can include extra care (including Independent Living), sheltered and registered care homes for the elderly and disabled, as well as other facilities for the homeless or those escaping violence.
-These uses generally fall within the C2 residential institutions or in some cases C3 dwelling homes use class and this is determined usually by the amount of care available on site and whether the units are self contained. - 4.90 Essex County Council monitor the Independent Living requirements of the District.
-Developers will be required to have regard for the most up to date information from Essex County Council. - 4.91 Many of the considerations for specialist housing will be similar to those of general housing, such as attractive and practical design and materials, bulk, impact on neighbourhood amenity etc, but each use will have specific needs.
+These uses generally fall within the C2 residential institutions or in some cases C3 dwelling homes use class and this is determined usually by the amount of care available on site and whether the units are self contained.

+6.104 Essex County Council produces guidance regarding monitor the Independent Living requirements of the District.
+It is currently estimated that there are 591 eligible social care clients amongst the 54,187 persons aged 55 or over.
+By 2020 it is estimated that 128 social/affordable rented units and 185 shared ownership units (41/59 split between social rented/shared ownership) will need to be provided.
+Developers will be required to have regard for the most up to date Independent Living information from Essex County Council.(AM37)

+6.105 Many of the considerations for specialist housing will be similar to those of general housing, such as attractive and practical design and materials, bulk, impact on neighbourhood amenity etc, but each use will have specific needs.
 For example, elderly or disabled accommodation should provide storage and charging points for wheelchairs and other walking aids; whilst those accommodating children should have appropriate indoor and outdoor play space.
-In all cases, residents are less likely to have access to a private vehicle and so the nearby provision of shops and services is essential, in addition to good public transport links for trips further afield. - 4.92 Specialist housing has the potential to be an intensive use of a site and care should be taken to ensure the privacy and amenities of neighbouring properties.
+In all cases, residents are less likely to have access to a private vehicle and so the nearby provision of shops and services is essential, in addition to good public transport links for trips further afield.

+6.106 Specialist housing has the potential to be an intensive use of a site and care should be taken to ensure the privacy and amenities of neighbouring properties.
 The cumulative impact of a number of such developments in an area will also be taken into account.